kaoat/Laravel_itSupportManualGuideWeb/README.md

 # Project

-This website is manual guide when you face a problem and don't want to call IT support. hr always call for helping wih repeated problem.
+This website is manual guide when you face a problem and don't want to call IT support. hr always call for helping with repeated problem.
 I feel bored and have nothing to do then develop the website.

 # function